d5h-foss/grpc-interceptor/docs/index.rst

         def intercept(
             self,
+            method: Callable,
+            request_or_iterator: Any,
-            call_details: ClientCallDetails,
+            call_details: grpc.ClientCallDetails,
-            request_iterator: Iterator[Message],
-            request_streaming: bool,
-            response_streaming: bool,
-        ) -> Tuple[ClientCallDetails, Iterator[Message], Optional[Callable]]:
+        ) -> Any:
             """Override this method to implement a custom interceptor.

-            This method is called for all unary and streaming RPCs with the appropriate boolean parameters set.
-The returned
+            This method is called for all unary and streaming RPCs.
+The interceptor implementation should call `method` using a `grpc.ClientCallDetails` and the `request_or_iterator` object as parameters.
+The `request_or_iterator`
-            ClientCallDetails and request message(s) will be passed to either the next interceptor or RPC implementation.
-An optional callback function can be returned to perform postprocessing on RPC responses.
+            parameter should be type checked to determine if this is a singluar request for unary RPCs or an iterator for client-streaming or client-server streaming RPCs.

             Args:
+                method (Callable): A function that proceeds with the invocation by executing the next interceptor in chain or invoking the actual RPC on the underlying Channel.
-                call_details (ClientCallDetails): Describes an RPC to be invoked request_iterator (Iterator[Message]): RPC request messages
+                call_details (grpc.ClientCallDetails): Describes an RPC to be invoked request_or_iterator (Any): RPC request message(s)
-                request_streaming (bool): True if RPC is client or bi-directional streaming response_streaming (bool): True if PRC is server or bi-directional streaming

             Returns:
-                This should return a tuple of ClientCallDetails, RPC request message iterator, and a postprocessing callback function or None.
+                The return for an interceptor should match the return interface for a continuation.
+This is an object that is both a Call for the RPC and a Future.
             """
-            call_details.metadata.append(
+            new_details = ClientCallDetails(
+                call_details.method,
+                call_details.timeout,
-                ("authorization", "Bearer mysecrettoken")
+                [("authorization", "Bearer mysecrettoken")],
+                call_details.credentials,
+                call_details.wait_for_ready,
+                call_details.compression,
             )

-            return call_details, request_iterator, None

-An optional callback function can be included as the third element of the ``intercept`` function's return tuple.
-This can be used for additional post-processing of the intercepted call.
+            return method(new_details, request_or_iterator)

 Now inject your interceptor when you create the ``grpc`` channel: